CjDave/Plugin.YoutubeLibrary/README.md

 # Plugin.YoutubeLibrary
-A Xamarin Library for handling Youtube Api requests
+A Xamarin Library for handling Youtube API requests

 ## Folders Used
 ### Api: